TwoPizza9621536/Codesnippets/_posts/2021-01-21-type-number-of-characters-into-a-file.markdown

 f.write('A')
 i = i + 1

-f.close()

 # If previous operation completed then press Enter to exit

 print("Operation Completed.
 Press Enter to exit.") input()
 {% endhighlight %}

-## Visual Basic

-{% highlight visualbasic filename="Printchara.vb" linenos %}
-' Define any namespace
-Imports System
-Imports System.IO

-''' <summery>
-''' Visual Basic .Net is almost compatible with C#.
-''' The syntax is Visual Basic 6.0 but all of the
-''' functions are from the .Net framework.
-''' Entry Point similar to Pascal and Fortran.
-''' VB is based on Basic if you did not notice already
-''' which has an Entry Point that is similar to the
-''' two programing languages above.
-''' </summery>

-' Entry Point
-Module Printchara
-    Sub Main()
-        ' Ask how many 'A' should be written
-        ' and the name of the file Console.WriteLine("How many 'A' should be written to a file: ") Dim num As String = Console.ReadLine()

-        ' Set variables
-        Dim newnum As Integer = 0

-        ' Fast Parsing without quiting
-        While Not Integer.TryParse(num, newnum)
-            Console.WriteLine("Please enter a positive number: ")
-            num = Console.ReadLine()
-        End While

-        Console.WriteLine("What is the name for the file: ") Dim filename As String = Console.ReadLine()

-        ' Get directory and add the file name
-        Dim currentDirName As String = Directory.GetCurrentDirectory()
-        Dim pathString As String = Path.Combine(currentDirName, filename)

-        ' Create a file and write to it then close it Using fs As Filestream = File.Create(pathString)
-            For i As Integer = 0 To newnum fs.WriteByte(Convert.ToByte("A"))
-            Next i
-        End Using

-        ' If previous operation completed then press any key to exit Console.WriteLine("Operation Complete.
-Press any key to exit.")
-        Console.ReadKey()
-    End Sub
-End Module
+## Ruby

+{% highlight ruby linenos %}
+#!/usr/bin/env ruby
+# encoding: utf-8
+# SPDX-FileCopyrightText: Copyright (c) 2021 Sam W
+# SPDX-License-Identifier: MIT
+=begin
+Copyright (c) 2021 Sam W

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+=end

+# Define modules if needed

+# Ruby does not need an entry point becuase it is both
+# a scripting language and programming language like Python

+# Ask how many A's should be written
+# and the name of the file

+# Make STDOUT flush every time
+STDOUT.sync = :yes

+puts "How many 'A' should be written to a file: " num = gets.chomp newnum = num.to_i

+puts "What is the name for the file: " filename = gets.chomp

+File.open(filename, 'w') do |f|
+  i = 0
+  while i < newnum
+    f.print "A"
+    i += 1
+  end
+end

+puts "Operation Completed.
+Press Enter to exit." gets.chomp
 {% endhighlight %}

 ## Rust

-{% highlight rust filename="Printchara.rs" linenos %}
+{% highlight rust linenos %}
 // import namespace of needed
 use std::io;
 use std::path::Path;